 PI

 Principal Investigator.
+A person responsible for the conduct of the research study, including the appropriate use of the REDCap research database by all members of the research team.

+PO

-A person responsible for the conduct of the research study, including assignment of the roles and authorizations to use specific forms and functions of the REDCap research database to the members of the research team.
+Project Owner.
+A person designated by the PI to be responsible for the conduct of study data collection, including assignment of the roles and authorizations to use specific forms and functions of the REDCap project to the members of the research team.

 Research Team

-PI, Research assistants, nurses, data entry persons and other personnel granted access to the REDCap research database.
+PI, PO, Research assistants, nurses, data entry persons and other personnel granted access to the REDCap research database.
+These REDCap users can be OUHSC personnel or personnel from another institution.
+Non-OUHSC personnel must have an authorized OUHSC login ID before being granted access to REDCap.

 Database